Hey! What tastes better than cheese?

 Here is the back story ….

-Before the 1990’s, all cheese was made with something called Rennet.
-Rennet is derived from the stomach lining of calves, lambs or goats.
-The reason that Rennet is used in the cheese making process is because it contains enzymes that curdles the milk and separates the solids from the liquids to produce cheese.
+Before the 1990s, people made all cheese with a substance called rennet, which they derived from the stomach lining of calves, lambs, or goats.
+Cheesemakers use rennet because it contains enzymes that curdle the milk, separating the solids from the liquids to produce cheese.

 In the 1990s, Pfizer developed a genetically modified version of Rennet called fermentation-produced chymosin (FPC) by using DNA technology.